Part 3 of 4

 - If you wake during the night, write down the main symbols.
 The entire dream will usually come back in the morning.

-- Practice keen observation in your dreams through self-suggestion prior to sleep.
+- Practice keen observation in your dreams through self-suggestion before sleep.

 - Look for these components in your dreams: the setting, the people, the action, the color, the feeling, and the words.

-- If your dreams are illogical, three reasons are possible: only the fragments of the dream have been recalled; the dream is reflecting something illogical in the dreamer’s life; mental blocks have erased your recall.
+- If your dreams are illogical, three reasons are possible: only the fragments of the dream have been recalled; the dream is reflecting something illogical in the dreamer’s life or mental blocks have erased your recall.

 - If you’re unable to decipher an important dream, suggest to yourself, before your next sleep, that the dream repeat itself more clearly.